-To effectively simulate a motor race at home, of all the constituent parts of a sim racing rig, no element bears greater dependence than the chair.
+To effectively simulate a motor race at home, of all the constituent parts of a sim racing rig, no element bears greater dependence than sim racing seats.
 It’s from the chair that your entire sim racing experience will take place – every crest, every bend, all the exultation and all the perspiration.

 As with any other part of a sim racing setup, the more time and money invested into it, the more immersive experience is offered in return.
 However, if you’re building yours from the ground up and wish to focus most of your spending on a specific feature ASAP, we recommend channelling your efforts on the chair first.

 Along with your racing seat, you may want to invest in some other racing kit to improve your drive.
-Check out our other articles on the best gloves, wheels and socks for sim racing.
+Check out our other articles on the best gloves, wheels and socks for sim racing games.

 Pros